-The following definitions apply to italicized words in the Requirements for the SFI 2015-2019 Standards and Rules.
+The following definitions apply to italicized words in the Requirements for the SFI 2022 Standards and Rules.

-afforestation: The establishment of a forest or stand in an area where the preceding vegetation or land use was not forest.

-Alliance for Zero Extinction: A global initiative of biodiversity conservation organizations, which aims to prevent extinctions by identifying and safeguarding key sites where species are in imminent danger of disappearing.
-The goal of the Alliance is to create a front line of defense against extinction by eliminating threats and restoring habitat to allow species populations to rebound.
+afforestation: Establishment of forest through planting and/or deliberate seeding on land that, until then, was under a different land use, implies a transformation of land use from non-forest to forest (source: FAO 2018).

 American Tree Farm System® (ATFS): A national program that promotes the sustainable management of forests through education and outreach to private forest landowners.